kieckhafer/fantasy-f1/fantasy-f1-rules-and-regulations.md

 #### Carnage Bonus

-= 100 points awarded for a team who has both drivers involved in a single crash, resulting in both drivers receiving a DNF classification.
-Other drivers may be involved in the crash.
-Drivers must be disqualified in the same crash, it cannot be across multiple crashes.
+= 100 points awarded to the owner of the F1 team who has both F1 team drivers involved in the same crash / incident, resulting in both drivers receiving a DNF classification.
+Other drivers may be involved in the crash / incident as well, it does not need to be limitied to the two teammates.

 ---